chillu/chillu.github.io/content/posts/2021/telling-stories-with-data.md

 These events are tracked in a public "big data" set with all of their metadata, making it a treasure trove for insights.

-Each entry will have a few extracted columns and a JSON `payload`:
+Each entry will have a few pre-extracted columns and the remainder of the event as a big JSON `payload`:

 ```js
 [